YuboZhangPKU/ERICA/README.md

 - __-c, --Chr__
 Name for the chromosome, optional.

-The following command can be used to calculate the mean value for each 10 kb window, and to visualize the result.
+The following commands can be used to calculate the mean value for each 10 kb window, and to visualize the result.

 ```
+# four-taxon model
 python ERICAVisualization.py \
 -i test/pop_test_Hmel218003o_res.txt \
 -o test/pop_test_Hmel218003o_10k \